 The specifications of the training being purchased are described in the nationally recognised training packages, which detail the units of competence, qualifications and assessment requirements.

 Skills Fund objective

-The objective of the program is to deliver and subsidise training and workforce development activities to existing workers that support priority industries to drive economic growth and employment.
+The objective of the program is to fund Endorsed RTOs to deliver training and assessment services to existing workers that support priority industries to drive economic growth and employment.

 Program overview